ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 //Output:
 //n3zWAo2eBnxLr3ueohXnuAa8mTVBhxmPhq
 ```
-Note that a bitcoin address for mainnet starts with "1", and a bitcoin address for testnet starts with "m" or "n".
+Note that a Bitcoin address for mainnet starts with "1", and a Bitcoin address for testnet starts with "m" or "n".

-**To be precise, a bitcoin address is made up of a "version byte" which is different on both networks(mainnet, testnet).
+**To be precise, a Bitcoin address is made up of a "version byte" which is different on both networks(mainnet, testnet).
 But this version byte identifies the network type.
-And a bitcoin address is also made of your "public key’s hash bytes".
+And a Bitcoin address is also made of your "public key’s hash bytes".
 Both of these bytes are concatenated and then encoded into a Base58Check encoding scheme which has an additional 4 bytes checksum data, compared to a Base58:**

-In other words, it means that a generated bitcoin address is always in Base58Check encoding scheme.(If this is wrong, please edit it.)
+In other words, it means that a generated Bitcoin address is always in Base58Check encoding scheme.(If this is wrong, please edit it.)

 ![](../assets/PubKeyHashToBitcoinAddress.png)

-The above illustration shows a standard way of generating a bitcoin address by processing entire steps(Public key -> Public key hash + Network => Bitcoin address), with not using a sugar syntax for generating a bitcoin address(Public key + Network => Bitcoin address).
+The above illustration shows a standard way of generating a Bitcoin address by processing entire steps(Public key -> Public key hash + Network => Bitcoin address), with not using a sugar syntax for generating a Bitcoin address(Public key + Network => Bitcoin address).

 ```cs
 var publicKeyHash = publicKey.Hash;